phowden/rungs-against-the-site/content/Events/Vision Quest.md

 ![Image](https://lh7-us.googleusercontent.com/E5eSF1hVHXClbIC2150aILHBvJKP74uSZkfJgQLkdKVdkRvfUDXxwo3LMoX28mExZkQkf-V2ZjLLo-_58cMNEez7JlXV_WoRGFyzrI4-faKFxHC5HM44uXqSLKZyoNASIKnMDBAYD5458KqmGpPPfA)

-Wurms vision and with the following image, which he recognizes as a depiction of [[Shyka, The Many]], an [[Eldest]].
+Wurms vision and with the following image, which he recognizes as a depiction of [[Shyka, the Many]], an [[Eldest]].
 She appears to be crying, which is unusual.
 She is being held against her will.

 ![Image](https://lh7-us.googleusercontent.com/2--NBRkotl5ncFk2CopMx8JwTTRPYckv-oDfI-4tO0iLH4wMMHkAFFUzeNqBZpbnGVhjIFF9F1CGZ38KkIWiTodpiV81Pw6IxnSWDrmzckOMkAoNlOIGVdKTohfbGT93odEAixIx9ZqMwbFG0eR_2g)